MuhannadAbuobid/XSS-bug/Readme.md

+## XSS check
-The `code` is under testing for bugs!
+The code is under testing for bugs!